ThinhThuong/Excel-project/README.md

 ## Question:
 1. Which region has the highest bike sales?
-2. What gender is more likely to buy a bike?
+2. How does average income affect the decision to buy a bike?
 3. Is there a relationship between commute distance and bike purchases?
 4. Which age range has the highest number of bike buyers?